fanish-shukla/fanish-shukla.github.io/_posts/2026-09-07-archimate-relationships-part-1.md

 Welcome to Part 1 of my 10-part series on ArchiMate relationships!

-Based on my experience working as a Solution Architect for **SWISS International Air Lines** and as part of the **Lufthansa Group Enterprise Architecture** team, I want to show how to apply ArchiMate practically in the aviation domain.
+Based on my experience working as a Solution Architect for **SWISS International Air Lines** and as part of the **Lufthansa Group Enterprise Architecture** group, I want to show how to apply ArchiMate practically in the aviation domain.

 Today, we look at the **Serving Relationship**.
 This relationship shows that an element (like an IT system or service) serves or helps another element (like a business process).